 We learn best through collaboration with others.
-Students are strongly encouraged to collaborate through discussing strategies for completing assignments, talking about the readings before class, and studying for the midterm.
+Students are strongly encouraged to collaborate through discussing strategies for completing assignments and talking about the readings before class.
 However, all work that you turn in to me with your name on it must be in your own words and produced entirely by you.
 Directly copied code or text from any other source is not allowed.
-If you have collaborated on ideas leading up to the final solution, give each other credit on what you turn in, clearly labeling who contributed what ideas.
+If you have collaborated on ideas leading up to what you turn in, give each other credit, clearly labeling who contributed what ideas.
 Individuals should be able to explain the function of every aspect of group-produced work.